feldera/feldera/docs/blog/2023-07-15-incremental.md

 ones.

-> Changes can be hierarchical: changes to complex objects can be described from changes to simpler ones
+> Changes can be hierarchical: changes to complex objects can be described from changes to simpler ones.

 ## Data and changes